johnbeve/operationalizing-coi/docs/architectures.md

 ### FOSS Architecture

 A baseline for ontology and data engineering can be accomplished with open-source software and minimal specification hardware.
-For ontology engineers, there are several ontology editor and catalog solutions on there optimized for manipulation and storage of RDF or tabular metadata objects for ontology creation and curation.
+For ontology engineers, there are several ontology editor and catalog solutions out there optimized for manipulation and storage of RDF or tabular metadata objects for ontology creation and curation.
 The ontologies can be stored in any number of open graph databases depending on the preference for triple store, property graph, or other relationship/query paradigms.
 The data engineers also have a number of traditional or AI-enabled editor for programming pipelines for data and metadata assets, optimizing for repeatable processing and horizontally-scalable task orchestration.
 File system or object store can be used as a repository for the engineers' assets, enabling change data capture (CDC), version control, and lineage for ontology and data processes.
 The end user can in turn directly access these assets with appropriate and secure RBAC or preferrably through secure API endpoints.

 ```mermaid